 …not hiring an SEO expert for China and your worldwide business.
 The above SEO mistakes are made every day and it’s difficult for business owners to keep up with all the rules.
 But as the data shows, weak search engine optimization limits online exposure and hurts businesses.
 We strongly suggest hiring a professional agency that can dedicate the time to make sure your website isn’t missing out on potential customers.

 Now you know the 17 most common SEO mistakes to avoid.
 Everyone makes mistakes but the key to correcting them is to continue learning.
+Click here to read answers to the 5 most frequent questions around Baidu SEO that we receive.

 The mistakes we’ve compiled above are commonly made but easy to rectify.
 Be sure to visit our blog regularly for more tips and advice about marketing advice for China, digitalization, and everything around SEO.
 If you want help with your worldwide and China SEO, the team of Tenba Group is here for you!